 - Ankle support

 This makes choosing the right plantar fasciitis shoe a great deal harder, if you’re set on Skechers, I don’t think I could fault you.
-Just beware of the above and you should find the right pair that meets your needs!
+Just beware of the above and you should be able to find the right pair that meets your needs!